History of Cole Caufield in Timeline

 2019: Played for University of Wisconsin-Madison

-In 2019, Cole Caufield began playing collegiately for the University of Wisconsin-Madison in the NCAA.
+In 2019, Cole Caufield started playing collegiately for the University of Wisconsin-Madison of the National Collegiate Athletic Association (NCAA).

 2019: Drafted by Montreal Canadiens